Biannual Journal of the Department of Letters and Foreign Languages, Hyperion University, Romania

 INVITES YOU TO SEND ARTICLES FOR THE ISSUE

-The present issue invites a whole range of approaches [literary and cultural studies, linguistics, teaching, etc], including but not limited to:
+The present issue invites a whole range of approaches [literary and cultural studies, linguistics, teaching], including but not limited to all the uses enumerated above

 The volume will also include a section Miscellanea, which may feature a limited number of papers not related to the theme.